Endocytosis and exocytosis

 USMLE® Step 1 style questions USMLE

-An investigator is studying bacterial virulence factors that help specific bacteria evade the host immune response.
-Group A streptococci are found to express M protein, which helps the bacteria to avoid being endocytosed by immune cells.
+An investigator is studying virulence factors that assist bacteria to evade host immune responses.
+Human white blood cells and group A streptococci are inoculated together, with observed uptake of group A streptococci into the cytoplasm of macrophages.
 Which of the following structures are unique to this endocytosis pathway?

 Some molecules can diffuse across the membrane, or be transported across with the help of membrane-bound proteins.